Early Retirement: Part 2

 Drive me to the moon

-We made our first stop at a spot that is said to be where the North America and European continental plates split.
-This valley we walked through actually widens every year.
-Again, I find this stuff neat.
+We made our first stop at a spot that is said to be where the North America and

 Next was a field of gyiesers which was coooool.
 Scott described it as “earths indigestion” as it bubbles and gurgles before exploding.
 Makes you wonder what the Vikings thought when they saw these boiling pools of water for the first time. “ Hey Leif…ahhh yeaaahh…you might want to check this out”